cristhianjhlcom/sdl2-guide/README.md

     - Create a solid background.
     - Draw a rectangle in the window with a different color.
     - Dynamic change the background and rectangle color.

+## 02. Handle Player Inputs

+Start at 16/01/2025.
+Find the example code [here](./handle_inputs/).

+- [ ] Capture keyboard events.
+    - Detect specifics keys (e.g arrow keys) and show a message on console.
+    - Change the rectangle color depends on the arrow key.
+- [ ] Handle mouse interactions.
+    - Draw a circle where the user make a click on the screen.
+    - Move a rectangle following the mouse cursor position.